digital-blueprint/toolkit/packages/resource-select/README.md

   query parameters for fetching a preselected resource by `value`.
 - `formatResource` - A function which takes the select and a resource, should return the text used for displaying the resource.
+- `formatPlaceholder` - A function which takes the select, should return the placeholder text.

 ### Server-side Search Example